 1 cup all-purpose flour

-Spread cranberries over the bottom of the pie plate.
-Sprinkle with nuts.
+Spread cranberries over the bottom of the pie plate and sprinkle with nuts.

-Add the eggs to a mixing bowl and beat well.
-Add the 1 cup portion of sugar to the eggs.
-Add vanilla, butter, and flour and beat for another 30 seconds.
-Use a spatula to scrape the sides and base of the mixing bowl and mix a few more seconds.
+Add eggs to mixing bowl and beat well.
+Add the 1 cup portion of sugar, the vanilla, butter, and flour and beat for another 30 seconds.
+Use a spatula to scrape the sides and base of the bowl and mix a few more seconds.

-Spoon batter over cranberries, nuts, and sugar.
-Use an icing knife to help spread the batter over the top of the nut and berry mixture.
+Spoon batter over cranberry mixture.
+Use an icing knife to help spread the batter over the top.

 I ended up having to use an “edge protector” after the pie had cooked for 35 minutes.

-Serve warm with freshly made whipped cream or ice cream.
+Serve warm with freshly made whipped cream or vanilla ice cream.

 Filling: 9 cups fresh cranberries, 1½ cups chopped nuts, 1½ cups sugar.
 Spread cranberries and nuts over a greased bakers half baking sheet (13″ by 18″ by 1″).
 Sprinkle with sugar.